DavidRandallPeters/UnrealEngine/UE4_003_MarbleGame001.md

 - Out in the main viewport, select the *StaticMeshActor* called **Floor** - it's the thing that looks like a floor
 - With it selected, look in the **Transform** section of the **Details** panel - specifically, the row marked **'Mobility'**

+Currently, the floor actor is set to *Static.* This has implications on its mobility of course - but also on the way UE4 will render it.
+You may recall from Unity days that a static object can be included in baked lightmaps, improving performance at runtime.
+The same is true here.

+Take a moment to view and bookmark this documentation for future reference.